2016 Salish Sea Early Music Festival

 Jeffrey Cohan ~ 8-keyed flute (London, 1820)

-emerging new early 19th century romanticism and the subsequent
+explores an emerging new early 19th century romanticism and the

-blossoming of guitar-flute repertoire by virtuosos on their evolving
+subsequent blossoming of guitar-flute repertoire by virtuosos on their

-instruments.
-This golden age for the flute-guitar duo was brought into
+evolving instruments.
+This golden age for the flute-guitar duo was

-being the early 1800's as the industrial revolution and a new middle
+brought into being in the early 1800's as the industrial revolution and

 with Oleg Timofeyev's guitar from the early 19th century, Jeffrey Cohan